Rachana-Chougule/mnist/README.md

 # MNIST Handwritten Digit Recognition with k-Nearest Neighbors (KNN)

 This repository contains an implementation of a simple handwritten digit recognition system using the MNIST dataset and the k-Nearest Neighbors (KNN) algorithm.
 The purpose of this project is to showcase the effectiveness of KNN in classifying handwritten digits accurately.
+The implementation is done solely using the NumPy library.

 ## MNIST Dataset